sunpy/sunpy/docs/guide/data_types/timeseries.rst

-***********
+****************
-TimeSeries
+TimeSeries Guide
-***********
+****************

-Time series data are a fundamental part of many data analysis projects in heliophysics as well as other areas. sunpy therefore provides a TimeSeries object to handle this type of data.
-This new object supersedes the now deprecated Lightcurve datatype.
-Once you've read through this guide check out the :doc:`/code_ref/timeseries` for a more thorough look at sunpy TimeSeries and to see what data sources it currently supports.
+Time series data are a fundamental part of many data analysis projects in heliophysics as well as other areas.
+SunPy provides a TimeSeries object to handle this type of data.
+Much like the `~sunpy.map.Map` object, `~sunpy.timeseries` recognizes data from nine sources and provides instrument-specific information when plotting and similar metadata handling.

-Sections 1 and 2 below describe how to create TimeSeries objects.
-Section 3 describes how to inspect the TimeSeries object to examine the data itself and the metadata.
-Section 4 describes how to plot a TimeSeries object, Section 5 describes how a TimeSeries object can be manipulated, and Section 6 describes in detail the TimeSeries metadata.
+For more information about TimeSeries, and what data sources are currently supported, check out :doc:`/code_ref/timeseries`.

+:ref:`1.
+Creating a TimeSeries` describes how to create a TimeSeries object from single or multiple observational sources.
+:ref:`2.
+Inspecting TimeSeries & Accessing the Data` describes how to examine the data and metadata.
+:ref:`3.
+Plotting TimeSeries` outlines the basics of how SunPy will plot a TimeSeries object.
+:ref:`4.
+Manipulating TimeSeries` describes how to modify data, truncate a TimeSeries, down and up sample data, concatenate data, and create an Astropy Table from a TimeSeries.
+:ref:`5.
+Creating Custom TimeSeries` details how to create a TimeSeries object from a Pandas DataFrame or an Astropy Table.
+Lastly, :ref:`6.
+A Detailed Look at the Metadata` describes how to view and extract information from the metadata.

 .. warning::